-You may or may not have a small drain present in each arm.
+You may or may not have drains, which typically stay in for 1-3 weeks.
 The purpose of a drain is to get fluid out so it doesn't accumulate in the body - better out than in!
-These drains will be sutured in place to prevent accidental removal and typically stay in for 1-3 weeks.
 Upon discharge you will receive instructions on emptying drains and caring for them.
 GLOVES MUST BE WORN BY PATIENT AND CARETAKER WHEN EMPTYING DRAINS.
 Remember to write totals of drainage amounts on your drain log.
 You will bring the drain logs to your post-op appointment.
 The amount of drainage determines when the drains come out!